-Jane studied Celtic Shamanisnm with Tom Cowan and Soul Retrieval with Sandra Ingerman.
+Jane studied Celtic Shamanism with Tom Cowan and Soul Retrieval with Sandra Ingerman.

 As she was ponder ing when, where, and how to start, Sandra advised her “just start”.

-Jane started as a shamanic pratitioner, focused on soul retrieval.
+Jane started as a shamanic practitioner, focused on soul retrieval.
 She practiced the art of soul retrieval clients for free for for 1 year.

-So I asked, as I have always wanted to understand it, “What is a soul retrieval?”
+So I asked, as I have always wanted to understand it, “What is soul retrieval?”

-Jane explains, we all have experiences in our lives that are frightening, traumatic, abusive, and accidental, the death of a loved one, the loss of something significant, giving who we are (as children) to earn love from others (our parents), giving up ourseves in order to receive acceptance from others.
+Jane explains we all have experiences in our lives that are frightening, traumatic, abusive, and accidental, the death of a loved one, the loss of something significant, giving who we are (as children) to earn love from others (our parents), giving up ourselves in order to receive acceptance from others.
 It’s a survival mechanism as a child.